niaid/dsb/README.md

 ## How do I get the empty droplets?

+**This is covered more extensively in the detailed workflow vignette**

 There are a number of ways to get the empty drops.
 If you are using cell hashing, when you demultiplex the cells, you get a vector of empty or Negative droplets.